-Use default library path - Sets the library path to default from your Libero SoC installation.

-Library path - Enables you to change the mapping for your simulation library (both Verilog and VHDL).
+- Restore Defaults- Sets the library path to default from your Libero SoC installation. - Library path Enables you to change the mapping for your simulation library (both Verilog and VHDL).
 Type the pathname or click the Browse button to navigate to your library directory.